-Wholesale Wodyetia bifurcata — one of the most requested specimen palms in Palm Beach County landscape jobs.
+Wodyetia bifurcata — one of the most requested specimen palms in Palm Beach County.
+Wholesale to licensed landscape contractors.
+Single and multi-trunk available.

 Wodyetia bifurcata

 The Foxtail Palm is what landscape clients picture when they imagine a Florida yard.
 Its full, arching fronds radiate symmetrically from a clean gray trunk, giving it a polished, architectural look that photographs beautifully and holds up in the South Florida sun.
-Unlike many palms, it's self-cleaning — old fronds shed naturally, so there's no ongoing palm trimming cost for the homeowner or HOA.
+Unlike many palms, it's self-cleaning — old fronds shed naturally, so there's no ongoing trimming cost for the homeowner or HOA.
+This combination of visual impact and zero maintenance makes it one of the most requested palms on Palm Beach County landscape jobs.

-Heritage Farms stocks Foxtail Palms in both single and multi-trunk specimens.
+Heritage Farms stocks Foxtail Palms in both single and multi-trunk specimens at our Boynton Beach nursery, centrally located in Palm Beach County.
+We supply contractors from Boca Raton to West Palm Beach and into the Treasure Coast.
 Multi-trunk groupings are popular for entranceways, pool surrounds, and anywhere you want to maximize visual impact in a smaller footprint.

 | Scientific Name | Wodyetia bifurcata |